-The Phlebotomy program is a two-quarter sequence of classes that prepares technicians for testing by the American Society of Clinical Pathologists (ASCP) and employment into the medical laboratory field.
-The two-quarter sequence of classes focuses on the knowledge and skills necessary to function as a member of a laboratory healthcare team in a variety of settings.
+The Phlebotomy curriculum is a two-quarter sequence of classes focusing on the knowledge and skills necessary to function as a member of a laboratory healthcare team in a variety of settings.
 This training fulfills the Washington State Department of Health (DOH) requirements necessary to be certified as a healthcare professional in a category of Medical Assistant-Phlebotomist.

 (ASCP.org) as a Phlebotomy Technician.
 American Society of Clinical Pathologists (ASCP) provides membership and pathways to qualify for National Certification.
-This licensing examination is not mandatory nor are the costs included in student tuition or registration and has additional expenses to the student.
+This licensing examination is not mandatory nor are the costs included in student tuition or registration.
+This is an additional expense to the student.

 Phlebotomists work in a variety of healthcare settings such as hospitals, blood banks, doctor offices, or outpatient laboratories.
 Students are required to collect blood and other specimen types from patients for analysis or other medical purposes.
 Students will become proficient in the various blood collection methods using supplies such as tourniquets, needles, syringes, multi-sample systems, and correctly handling and packaging of sharps containers.
 Students are required to follow all policies and procedures set forth by clinical agencies laboratory standards as well as the College policies and protocol.
 Attendance of all classes is mandatory.

 Students must establish a working knowledge of patient identification practices and HIPAA requirements.
 Phlebotomists understand and navigate computer programs as related to their position.
 Students will exhibit the highest standard of professionalism when it come to interacting with patients and every healthcare worker while in lecture, lab, and clinical hours.